GLOSSARY or The History of the World

 Manholes

-Manholes are round precast concrete accessways designed for human access & inspection & may have ladder rungs.
+Manholes are round precast concrete access-ways designed for human access & inspection & may have ladder rungs.
 The lids are round as well & slide off unlike catch-basin lids which tilt up & could fall on a human.
 They should be installed slightly above grade so water doesn't flow in & form ice on the ladder rungs in the winter.
 I have seen a DANGEROUS, potentially fatal situation at least a few doz. times, where a sq. catch-basin lid was used on a manhole.
-Another possible legal combination is a combination manhole - catch-basin frame & lid that has a sq. frame & a round lid, depending on the amount of access required.
+Another possible legal combination is a combination manhole - catch-basin frame & lid that has a sq. frame & "safety" round lid that slides off as opposed to tilting up which can fall down on the personnel.

 The secret of concrete was lost for 13 centuries until 1756, when the engineer John Smeaton pioneered the use of hydraulic lime in concrete, using pebbles and powdered brick as aggregate.
 Portland cement was first used in concrete in the early 1840s.